kumarlabgit/ESL-PSC/README.md

 The GUI requires **PyQt6** on top of other ESL-PSC requirements (`biopython`, `numpy`, `pandas`, `matplotlib`, `seaborn`).
 The `requirements-gui.txt` file lists everything you need.

 ### Roadmap
-* **Single-file Windows build** – we are working on a packaged `.exe` that includes both the CLI and GUI so Windows users can run ESL-PSC without installing Python dependencies.
+* **Single-file Windows build** – we are working on a packaged `.exe` that includes both the CLI and GUI so Windows and MacOS users can run ESL-PSC without installing Python dependencies.
 * **Continuous Numerical Phenotypes** – In the near future we will enable support for continuous numerical  response values so you can test phenotypes that are not binary (e.g. gene expression levels, etc.).